TroelsMortensen/CodeLabs/Tutorials/BlazorLogin/009 IAuthService implementation.md

 The Blazor app can then retrieve the relevant information when needed, e.g. when checking if the user is allowed to view or interact with certain parts of the app.
-Or if a greeting, **"Welcome Anon"**, should be displayed when you are logged in
+Or if a greeting, **"Welcome Anon"**, should be displayed when you are logged in.

+Short point: We need to convert your custom user object to a ClaimsPrincipal, so Blazor understands it.

 Okay, the code then: